luker983/hack-a-sat-2/quals/mr-radar/README.md

 ...
 ```

-Connecting to the server and providing the ticket gives us no new information, but it does have a lovely banner:
+Connecting to the server and providing the ticket gives no new information, but it does have a lovely banner:

 ```
                              RADAR